How to Make Oatmeal

 How To Make Oatmeal

-First, in the saucepan just before the oats are ready, I will include things like peanut butter or cheese – ingredients that work best when melted and thoroughly incorporated int he oats.
+When making your oatmeal, you can get as creative as you want when it comes to adding flavor!
+I prefer to include mix-ins at two stages of making my oatmeal.
+In the saucepan just before the oats are ready, I will include things like peanut butter or cheese, ingredients that work best when melted and thoroughly incorporated into the oats.

 How do I microwave oatmeal?